-Valuation of technical provisions
+Valuation of long term business provisions

-The Group financial statements include a net technical provision of £107.46 million (2018: £98.52 million), which represents the estimated costs of settling benefits and claims associated with income protection products.
-This is set out in further detail in note 21.
+The group financial statements include a net technical provision of £108.74 million (2019: £107.46 million), which represents the estimated costs of settling benefits and claims associated with income protection products.
+This is set out in further detail in note 21

-We have assessed this area as being of significant risk to the audit due to the significance of these amounts in deriving the Group's results and because of the assumptions underpinning the calculation, which can be highly subjective.
+We have assessed this area as being of significant risk to the audit due to the significance of these amounts in deriving the group's results and because of the degree of assumptions and estimation underpinning the calculation, which can be highly subjective.

-Work performed to address this risk
+Procedures performed to address this risk

-In assessing the valuation of the technical provision, we performed the following procedures:
+In assessing the valuation of the long term business provisions, we performed the following procedures:

-- We have utilised an independent actuary to report to us on the methodology and assumptions that underpin the calculation of the provision and the accuracy of the calculation itself. - We have obtained and reviewed the actuarial reports prepared by the Society's actuary and our reviewing actuary and ensured that all relevant judgements and estimates have been considered in forming our opinion. - We have reviewed and assessed changes to the assumptions used in the technical provisions to ensure these are reasonable and in line with acceptable parameters. - We have reviewed and reconciled the data used by the actuaries in their projections to that audited by us and extracted from the underlying member systems, to ensure completeness and accuracy.
+- We have utilised an independent external actuary to report to us on the methodology and assumptions that underpin the calculation of the provision and the accuracy of the calculation itself. - We have obtained and reviewed the actuarial reports prepared by the society's actuary and our reviewing actuary and ensured that all relevant judgements and estimates have been considered in forming our opinion. - We have reviewed and assessed changes to the assumptions used in the technical provisions to ensure these are reasonable and in line with acceptable parameters. - We have reviewed and reconciled the data used by the actuary in their projections to that used by the audit team and extracted from the underlying member systems, to ensure completeness and accuracy. - We have challenged the conclusions arrived at by our independent actuary and ensured that processes are in accordance with both Technical Actuarial Standards (TAS) and industry practices.
+More information around Technical Actuarial Standards can be found on the FRC website.